-The term 'Residual' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Residual' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Residual refers to residual income.
 Residual income can have several different meanings depending on the context that you use.
 For an individual, residual income proves to be the money that remains at the end of a month after all financial responsibilities for the month are covered.

 These include living costs, taxes, and housing costs.
 Where business is concerned, residual incomes are the operating income that is additional as compared to the typical minimum amount of operating assets that are controlled.
 Residual income furthermore refers to passive income that is earned.
 In this form of the term, it relates to all income that is created as a result of activities that are indirect.
 These might include royalties, rental income, investment portfolio returns, website revenues, or passively managed businesses, all of which qualify as residual income.

 The word residual is a variation on the word residue.
 Residue means anything that stays behind because of some other substance or cause.
 So, residual income proves to be additional money made because of another activity like penning a novel and collecting royalties for the sale of every book.